SimpleDataLabsInc/prophecy-on-public-clod/README.md

 - cluster-name: a cluster name to uniquely identify Prophecy's EKS cluster
 - region: aws region where you want to deploy Prophecy cluster

+#### Run Terraform
+<pre><code>
+terraform init
+terraform plan #review the plan terraform apply
+</code></pre>

+When your run the 'apply' command, be sure to review the output before typing 'yes'.
+This is critical in the case of using Terraform for upgrades.
+For an initial deployment, it usually takes 15-30 minutes.

+### EFS
+Edit aws/efs/terraform.tfvars to give EFS related input.
+<pre><code>
+customer-name  = "customername"
+efs-name       = "efs-cluster1"
+region         = "us-east-1"
+</code></pre>

+- customer-name : same as aws/eks/terraform.tfvars
+- efs-name: a efs name to uniquely identify Prophecy's EFS
+- region: same as aws/eks/terraform.tfvars

+#### Run Terraform
+<pre><code>
+terraform init
+terraform plan #review the plan terraform apply
+</code></pre>

+When your run the 'apply' command, be sure to review the output before typing 'yes'.
+This is critical in the case of using Terraform for upgrades.
+For an initial deployment, it usually takes 5-10 minutes.

+### EFS Mount Target
+Edit aws/efsmounttarget/terraform.tfvars to give EFS Mount Target related inputs.
+<pre><code>
+customer-name  = "customername"
+cluster-name   = "customername_cluster1"
+region         = "us-east-1"
+</code></pre>

+- customer-name : same as aws/eks/terraform.tfvars
+- cluster-name: same as aws/eks/terraform.tfvars
+- region: same as aws/eks/terraform.tfvars

+#### Run Terraform
+<pre><code>
+terraform init
+terraform plan #review the plan terraform apply
+</code></pre>

+When your run the 'apply' command, be sure to review the output before typing 'yes'.
+This is critical in the case of using Terraform for upgrades.
+For an initial deployment, it usually takes 5-10 minutes.